-Ok, so you think you can cook?
-I don’t mean to deter you from that cooking obsession thing we’re all too familiar with (quite the opposite actually) but omelette-making is a true test for any cook.
-Tortilla española is not exactly an omelette but similar enough and the skill set is the same basically.
-I admit I have messed up my fair share of omelettes and tortillas españolas.
-It’s not easy and if I’m not focused on a given day I will very likely screw it up no matter how many times I practice.
+So you think you can cook?
+I don’t mean to deter you from that cooking obsession thing we’re all too familiar with (quite the opposite) but omelette-making is a true test for any cook.
+Tortilla española is not exactly an omelet but similar enough and the skill set is the same basically.
+I’ll admit I have messed up my fair share of omelettes and tortillas españolas in my years of cooking.
+It’s not easy and if I’m not focused on a given day I will very likely screw it up.

 Ingredients (makes 2 good servings or 4-6 tapas):

 300g diced potato.
 About 2.
 I like using waxy potatoes.
 Better texture.